-Horace King, born a slave on September 8, 1807 in Chesterfield District, South Carolina, was a successful bridge architect and builder in West Georgia, Northern Alabama and northeast Georgia in the period between the 1830s and 1870s.
+Horace King, born a slave on September 8, 1807, in Chesterfield District, South Carolina, was a successful bridge architect and builder in west Georgia, northern Alabama and northeast Georgia from the 1830s to the 1870s.
 King worked for his master, John Godwin who owned a successful construction business.
-Although King was a slave, Godwin treated him as a valued employee and eventually gave him considerable influence over his business.
-Horace King supervised many of Godwin’s business activities including the management of construction sites.
+Although King was enslaved, Godwin treated him as a valued employee and eventually gave him considerable influence over his business.
+Horace King supervised many of Godwin’s business activities, including the management of construction sites.
 In 1832, for example, King led a construction crew in building Moore’s Bridge, the first bridge crossing the lower Chattahoochee River in northwest Georgia.
-Later in the decade, Godwin and King constructed some of the largest bridges in Georgia, Alabama, and Northeastern Mississippi.
-By the 1840s King designed and supervised construction of major bridges at Wetumpka, Alabama and Columbus, Mississippi without Godwin’s supervision.
-Godwin issued five year warranties on his bridges because of his confidence in King’s high quality work.
+Later in the decade, Godwin and King constructed some of the largest bridges in Georgia, Alabama, and northeastern Mississippi.
+By the 1840s, King designed and supervised construction of major bridges at Wetumpka, Alabama and Columbus, Mississippi without Godwin’s supervision.
+Godwin issued five-year warranties on his bridges because of his confidence in King’s high quality work.

 In 1839, Horace King married Frances Thomas, a free African American woman.
 The couple had had four boys and one girl.
-The King children eventually joined their father at working on various construction projects.
+The King children eventually joined their father on various construction projects.
 In addition to building bridges, King constructed homes and government buildings for Godwin’s construction company.
 In 1841, King supervised the construction of the Russell County Courthouse in Alabama.
-Despite the success of the company in attracting work, Godwin nonetheless fell into debt.
-King was emancipated by Godwin on February 3, 1846 to avoid his seizure by creditors.
-King continued to work for Godwin’s construction company and when his former owner died in 1859, King assumed controlled of Godwin’s business.
+Despite the success of the company in attracting work, Godwin fell into debt.
+King was emancipated by Godwin on February 3, 1846, to avoid his seizure by creditors.
+King continued to work for Godwin’s construction company and when his former owner died in 1859, King assumed control of Godwin’s business.

-In 1864 Frances Thomas King died.
-Immediately after the Civil War ended King married Sarah Jane Jones McManus.
-Also after the war King began to prosper as he worked on the reconstruction of bridges, textile mills, cotton warehouses and public buildings destroyed during the conflict.
+Horace King’s first wife, Frances Thomas King, died in 1864, and he married Sarah Jane Jones McManus after the end of the Civil War.
+King’s construction business prospered after the war; he worked to reconstruct bridges, textile mills, cotton warehouses and public buildings destroyed during the conflict.
 After passing down the family business to his son, John Thomas King, Horace King was elected as a Republican to the Alabama House of Representatives, serving from 1870 to 1874.